Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Cross-trajectory co-observation planning

 We first find trees of feasible paths between each security checkpoint and all other trajectories using position information alone (ignoring, for the moment, any timing constraint).
-More precisely, through \rrtstar{}, we find all feasible, quasi-optimal paths between one security checkpoint location $q_{v_p}(t_{v_p})$ where $v_{p} \in V_{p}$ for sub-team $\cI_p$, and all the waypoints $\{q_{r}(t_{{r}_{i}}) \}$ on any reference trajectory for a different sub-team $\cI_{r}$.
+More precisely, for each checkpoint $v_p \in \union_p V_p$, we use \rrtstar~ to find all feasible, quasi-optimal paths from $q_{v_p}(t_{v_p})$ to all the waypoints $\{q_{r}(t_{{r}_{i}})\}$ on the reference trajectories of all other sub-teams $\cI_{r} = \cI \setminus \cI_{p}$.
 Then, to prune these trees, we consider the time needed to physically travel from one trajectory to the other while meeting other robots at the two endpoints.
 This is done by calculating the minimal travel time $t_{\textrm{path}}=\texttt{Cost}(q)/v_{max}$ for a robot to traverse each path.
 Two types of connecting nodes can be found.

 \begin{description} \item[Arrival nodes] are waypoints on $\{q_r\}$ where robots from sub-team $\cI_p$, deviating at $v_p$, can meet with sub-team $\cI_r$ at $(q_r(t_{r_i}),t_{r_i})$.
 For these, \rrtstar{} must have found a path from $v_p$ to $q_{r}(t^{a}_r)$ with $t_{p}+t_{\textrm{path}}<t_{{r}_{i}}$, and $\mathcal{E}(q_{r}(t_{{r}_{i}}),q_{p},t_{{r}_{i}},t_{p}) \intersect F = \emptyset$.